Lake titicaca tours

 Discover our Salkantay camps and experience the ultimate trekking adventure in the heart of the Andes with eco-friendly campsites and stunning views.

-Lake Titicaca Uros Floating Island tour & Taquile
+2 Days Lake Titicaca Tour (Uros Floating Islands & Taquile Amantani Islands)

 Started from: